The importance of Proper Tree Identification: How Do You Know if a Tree is Protected

 What is the consequence if I do work on a tree that is protected without permission?

-If you carry out work on a protected tree without the proper permits, you could be facing substantial fines and even imprisonment.
+If you work on a protected tree without the proper authorizations, you could be subject to substantial fines and even imprisonment.

 Conclusion